medinaserna/407-unity-master/README.md

 # 407-unity-master
- Code for the discovery using the MEM. modified from Mel Dundas code
+ Code for the discovery board STM32F407 using the MEM: 3-axis accelerometer. modified from Mel Dundas code.
+ Used with the ECET230 final project, instructor: Wayne Mayes.